monsieuremre/chainmail/README.md

 ```

 ### Do your modifications or comment out parts
 Some parts of the script needs further tuning depending on your setup.
-These are quite rudimentary and require you to know just some v    ery basic informtaion about your specific installation.
+These are quite rudimentary and require you to know just some very basic information about your specific installation.
 If you are unwilling to do this fine tuning, just comment out these parts completely not to sacrifice any stability.

 ### Run the script
 ```